Assmaah Helal is studying an AGSM MBAX (Social Impact) with the Centre for Social Impact UNSW and received a CSI scholarship in 2021.

 As her role developed, Assmaah realised that she needed to take a step back to better understand the strategic fit of the organisation and learn more about the nuances of collaboration versus competition for greater social impact.
-She enrolled in the MBAx program at UNSW, specialising in social impact.
+She enrolled in the MBAX program at AGSM @ UNSW Business School, specialising in social impact.

 After her first unit, she recreated a theory of change and program logic model for Creating Chances, so that it could be understood and articulated by everyone in the organisation and their external stakeholders.